shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

     <input type="text" class="form-control my-4" [(ngModel)]="inputValue">
     <h5>{{inputValue}}</h5>
     </div>

 // app.ts
     inputValue:any;
 ```

 ### Template refrence Variable

-Template refrence variable nothing different than providing the id to the input field like **#inputBox**.
+Template refrence variable nothing different than providing the id to the input field like `#inputBox`.

-And After that we can acess its each and every value like name,placeholder,class,value and soo on.
+And After that we can acess that html element through its template refrence as like mentioned below.

 ```
 // app.html